Latest News

 ABOUT THE VALERO TEXAS OPEN

 The Valero Texas Open is the sixth-oldest professional tournament in golf worldwide, the third-oldest on the PGA TOUR and the longest held in the same city.
-In 2022, the tournament will celebrate its 100th anniversary.
+In 2022, the tournament celebrated its 100th anniversary.

 Media Contacts